openstack/designate/doc/source/architecture.rst

 -----------------------
 designate-api provides the standard OpenStack style REST API service, accepting HTTP requests, validating authentication tokens with Keystone & passing them to the :ref:`designate-central` service over AMQP.
 Multiple versions of the API can be hosted, as well as API extensions, allowing for pluggable extensions to the core API.

-Although designate-api is capable of handling HTTPS traffic, it's typical to terminate HTTPS elsewhere, e.g. by placing nginx in front of designate-api or by letting the the external facing load balancers terminate HTTPS.
+Although designate-api is capable of handling HTTPS traffic, it's typical to terminate HTTPS elsewhere, for example by placing nginx in front of designate-api or by letting the external facing load balancers terminate HTTPS.

 .. _designate-central: